cbalint13/opencv-dlco/workspace/README.md

 descriptors of patch-pairs constructed by `filter.h5` layout and stripped down by best learnt pool-region filter.
 Used pooling-regions are manually selected at step (6) and hardcoded in this very script.

+(04) *08-pjlearn.sh* will learn low rank projection matrices over the unprojected distances from step (07).
+This may take very long time even using GPU, up to ~1 week given actual 16 combinations of mu and gamma regularization parameters over each 3x3 distances datasets.

 -----------------------------------------------------------------------------